deephaven/barrage/docs/rpc-interface.md

   /// The bitset of columns to subscribe.
 If not provided then all columns are subscribed.
   columns: [byte];

   /// This is an encoded and compressed RowSet in position-space to subscribe to.
+If not provided then the entire
+  /// table is requested.
   viewport: [byte];

   /// Options to configure your subscription.
   subscription_options: BarrageSubscriptionOptions;

   /// When this is set the viewport RowSet will be inverted against the length of the table.
-That is to say the
+That is to say
-  /// every index value is converted from `i` to `n - i` if the table has `n` rows.
+  /// every position value is converted from `i` to `n - i - 1` if the table has `n` rows.
   reverse_viewport: bool;
 }